Capital Gains Tax Guide

 What is Capital Gains Tax (CGT)?

-Minimising Capital Gains Tax on an Investment Property
+Maximising Your Returns: Minimising CGT on Investment Property

-If you hold your investment property for 12 months or more in your own name, you can apply for a discount of 50% to the CGT you may be liable for.
-This means you only pay CGT on half of your gross capital gains.
+If you hold your investment property for 12 months or more in your individual name, you’re eligible for a 50% discount on your Capital Gains Tax!
+This means you only pay CGT on half of your gross capital gain, dramatically reducing your tax bill.

-Capital gains on investment properties purchased through SMSF are generally taxed at a rate of 15%.
-If the fund has held the property for 12 months or more, it can apply for a discount of 33%, bringing the effective rate to 10%.
+• During the Accumulation Phase: Capital gains on investment properties held within an SMSF are generally taxed at a lower rate of 15%.
+Crucially, if your fund holds the property for 12 months or more, it qualifies for a 33% discount, effectively bringing the CGT rate down to just 10%!

-This makes investing in property through SMSF an effective strategy for accumulating wealth and cash flow in your retirement.
+This unique benefit makes investing in property through an SMSF an incredibly powerful, tax-effective strategy for building substantial wealth and securing a robust cash flow well into your retirement.

 Book A Quick Chat To Learn More